sunnygirlzyq/Donglab.github.io/content/publication/conference-paper copy 3/index.md

 ---
-title: 'Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings.'
+title: 'Multi-stimulus perception and visualization by an intelligent liquid metal-elastomer architecture'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here